-- (1) The CEO is to convene an electors' meeting by giving- - (a) At least 14 days local public notice; and - (b) Each council member at least 14 days notice, - of the date, time, place and purpose of the meeting. - (2) The local public notice referred to in subsection (1)(a) is to be treated as having commenced at the time of publication of the notice under section 1.7(1)(a) and is to continue by way of exhibition under section 1.7(1) (b) and (c) until the meeting has been held.
+- (1) The CEO is to convene an electors' meeting by giving- - (a) At least 14 days local public notice; and - (b) Each council member at least 14 days notice, - of the date, time, place and purpose of the meeting. - (2) The local public notice referred to in subsection (1)(a) is to be treated as having commenced at the time the notice is first given and is to continue in the prescribed way until the meeting has been held.